shadow-robot/sr_vision/sr_camera_launch/README.md

 As default set to be used with Kinect and with a checker board used in Shadow workshop.
 To switch camera use flag:

 `camera_name` - set *kinect* for Kinect and *astra* for Orbbec Astra

+## Troubleshooting

+- If you are running the code in a container, make sure your camera is plugged in before you run/start the container